spacebetween/spacebetween.github.io/_posts/2015-12-16-new-office-ashford.md

 A big thanks to Bob for helping us move.
 I tried to get a picture of Bob but he proved too elusive.

 We love our new office, it gives us the room to grow and the space to create a culture we can be proud of.
 We want to evolve this area into a place that allows creativity and displays our character.
+We are mulling over the idea of some signage for the door, more whiteboard space and perhaps attaching Lego vertically to the wall!

-We will keep blogging about how we mold our space.
+Expect more blogs when we mold our office further!